-2022 Shanghai Ranking: Montpellier University consolidates its position in the world's top 200
+2022 Shanghai Ranking: The University of Montpellier Solidifies Its Position in the Global Top 200

-The University of Montpellier has consolidated its place among the world's top 200 universities in the Shanghai ranking published on August 15, 2022, by Jiao Tong University (Shanghai, China).
-Already recognized for six years as one of the world leaders in ecology, these excellent results demonstrate its ability to shine on the world stage and meet international standards of excellence in research and education.
+The University of Montpellier has solidified its position among the world’s top 200 universities in the Shanghai Ranking, published on August 15, 2022, by Shanghai Jiao Tong University (Shanghai, China).
+Already recognized for the past six years as a global leader in ecology, these strong results demonstrate its ability to make an impact worldwide and meet international standards of excellence in research and education.

-Eagerly awaited each year, the Shanghai ranking (also known as the Academic Ranking of World Universities) has been a global ranking of higher education institutions since 2003.
-An essential reference in the academic world, it ranks the best universities in the world (among 1,800 institutions) according to a unique index calculated on the basis of six quantitative criteria, including the number of publications in prestigious scientific journals (Nature and Science), the number of citations by researchers, the number of Nobel Prize winners and Fields Medalists, the renown of alumni and professors, etc. The Shanghai ranking thus ranks the top 100 universities individually; beyond that, it ranks them in "tranches" of 50 up to the200th position, then in tranches of 100 up to the500th, which closes the list.
+Eagerly anticipated each year, the Shanghai Ranking (also known as the Academic Ranking of World Universities) has been a global ranking of higher education institutions since 2003.
+An essential reference in the academic world, it ranks the best universities globally (among 1,800 institutions) based on a single index calculated from six quantitative criteria, including the number of publications in prestigious scientific journals (Nature and Science), the number of citations of researchers, the number of Nobel Prize winners in science and Fields Medalists, the renown of alumni and faculty, and more.
+The Shanghai Ranking thus ranks the top 100 universities individually; beyond that, it groups them in “bands” of 50 up to the200th position, then in bands of 100 up to the500th position, which concludes the list.

 The University of Montpellier: a very positive overall trend since 2016!

-The 2022 edition of the Shanghai ranking once again demonstrates the very positive overall momentum of UM, which has confirmed its place among the world's top 200 universities for the fourth consecutive year.
-Having risen steadily since 2016, when UM was ranked in the top 400, these strong results demonstrate that the University of Montpellier, thanks in particular to its I-SITE Excellence program, which was renewed in March 2022, and its network of partner institutions, is a major player in higher education, Research innovation in France.
+The 2022 edition of the Shanghai Ranking once again highlights the University of Montpellier’s overall positive momentum, confirming its place among the world’s top 200 universities for the fourth consecutive year.
+Having risen steadily since 2016, when UM was ranked in the top 400, these strong results demonstrate that the University of Montpellier, thanks in particular to its I-SITE Excellence Program—extended in March 2022—and its network of partner institutions, is a major player in higher education, Research innovation in France.

-UM consolidates its position as a global leader in ecology and makes progress in numerous disciplines
+UM is consolidating its position as a global leader in environmental science and making strides in many disciplines

-The UM had already achieved excellent results on July 19 when the Shanghai thematic rankings were published, placing in the global top 100 in five subjects, including oceanography, earth and veterinary sciences, statistics, and remote sensing.
-It is also in the world's top 50 in six subjects—geography (47th), water resources (45th), food science (49th), agriculture (17th), biotechnology (35th)—and, for the fourth consecutive year, ranks among the world's top three in ecology (3rd).
+UM had already achieved excellent results on July 19 when the Shanghai subject rankings were released, placing in the global top 100 in five subject areas—including oceanography, earth sciences, veterinary sciences, statistics, and remote sensing.
+It also ranks in the global top 50 in six subject areas—geography (47th), water resources (45th), food sciences (49th), agricultural sciences (17th), and biotechnology (35th)—and, for the fourth consecutive year, ranks among the world’s top three in ecology (3rd).

-In addition to these strong results in the Shanghai ranking, UM also stands out in other international rankings.
+In addition to its strong showing in the Shanghai Ranking, UM also stands out in other international rankings

-The University of Montpellier continues to climb the CWTS Leiden Ranking.
-This ranking, which provides important information on the scientific performance of more than 1,300 leading universities worldwide, is based on scientific publications and their citations.
-In the 2022 global ranking of the most cited publications (+10%), published on June 22, the University of Montpellier moved up 16 places compared to 2021, ranking151st worldwide.
-Another notable indicator in this ranking is that UM climbed to16th place worldwide in the "Life & Earth Sciences" segment.
+The University of Montpellier continues to climb in the CWTS Leiden Ranking.
+This ranking, which provides key insights into the scientific performance of more than 1,300 leading universities worldwide, is based on scientific publications and their citations.
+In the 2022 global ranking of the most cited publications (+10%), published on June 22, the University of Montpellier moved up 16 places compared to 2021, ranking151st globally.
+Another notable indicator in this ranking is that UM has climbed to16th place globally in the “Life & Earth Sciences” category.

-The UM's excellent rankings across all of these classifications attest to its contribution to the global influence of French research.
+The University of Marseille’s strong showing across all these rankings attests to its contribution to the global influence of French research.

 Practical information: